reggie3/portfolio-summer2020/src/content/blogPosts/2020-10-31--Thinking-like-a-program/index.md

 ---
-title: Thinking Like a Program
+title: "For Newbies: How to Think Like a Program"
 date: "2020-10-31T13:00:00.121Z"
 layout: post
 draft: false